CpazR/KH3-atlas-pak/README.md

-# AtlusPak - A dependency mod for KH3 custom map compatability
+# AtlasPak - A dependency mod for KH3 custom map compatability

 ## What this mod does?